-While the FHCF statute does limit the amount of assessments that can be levied - 6% for losses attributable to one contract year and 10% for losses attributable to all years - these percentages, when applied to the current assessment base of \$50.4 billion mean the FHCF could levy annual assessments of as much as \$3.02 billion for losses from hurricanes occurring in one contract year and as much as \$5.04 billion for losses from hurricanes occurring over multiple contract years.
+While the FHCF statute does limit the amount of assessments that can be levied - 6% for losses attributable to one contract year and 10% for losses attributable to all years - these percentages, when applied to the current assessment base of \$53.2 billion mean the FHCF could levy annual assessments of as much as \$3.19 billion for losses from hurricanes occurring in one contract year and as much as \$5.32 billion for losses from hurricanes occurring over multiple contract years.
 These annual amounts, in conjunction with the other available resources of the FHCF, are estimated to be more than sufficient to support enough bonds to enable the FHCF to meet its maximum initial season obligation and subsequent season coverage as well, assuming that the fixed income markets continue to function in a normal manner and the FHCF has market access to issue such bonds at the current market rate for the initial season, or even at inflated rates of 6%.

-Economic and market conditions have significantly improved over the last ten years with the U.S. and global interest rates at historically low levels and fixed rate issuance is at all-time highs, which enabled the FHCF to successfully execute the \$2 billion Series 2013A and \$1.2 billion Series 2016A taxable pre-event financings in 2013 and 2016, respectively.
-However, market conditions and access are never guaranteed, especially after an event or multiple events either in Florida or globally, and therefore always carry marginal uncertainty, which is critical to understanding the potential challenges the FHCF may face, especially after a large event.
+Not withstanding factors related to COVID-19, economic and market conditions have significantly improved over the last ten years with the U.S. and global interest rates at historically low levels and fixed rate issuance is at all-time highs, which enabled the FHCF to successfully execute the \$2 billion Series 2013A and \$1.2 billion Series 2016A taxable pre-event financings in 2013 and 2016, respectively.
+However, market conditions are very volatile and market access is never guaranteed, especially after an event or multiple events either in Florida or globally, and therefore always carry uncertainty, which is critical to understanding the potential challenges the FHCF may face, especially in the current environment or after a large event.
 In addition, since 2015 the FHCF has purchased reinsurance each year.
-For the 2019 season, the FHCF transfered \$920 million of a \$1 billion layer of risk through traditional reinsurance at an attachment point of \$10.5 billion.
+For contract year 2019-2020, the FHCF transfered \$920 million of a \$1 billion layer of risk through traditional reinsurance at an attachment point of \$10.5 billion.